-Inbound marketing is one of the most popular marketing methods that exist today —for good reason!
-Knowing how to leverage this new trend properly is imperative if you want to take your property management business to the next level.
-Here are ten inbound marketing ideas you need to integrate into your marketing plan.
+Inbound marketing is one of the most popular marketing methods that exist today — and for good reason!
+Knowing how to leverage this strategy properly is imperative if you want to take your property management business to the next level.

 1. Create Surveys